 - Accommodation agreement

-Australia doesn’t issue visa labels, instead of a visa label.
-Your Australian visa will be granted electronically, a notification letter including visa details will be issued to you.
+Australia doesn’t issue visa labels.
+Your Australian visa will be granted electronically, a notification letter including all details will be issued to you.

 Where to submit your application